CDRT/blog/docs/2021/cv_configmgr_deploy.md

 - **Detection Method 2**: Select **Use a custom script to detect the presence of this deployment type**.
   - Select **PowerShell** as the script type.
 Enter the following code into the script contents field:

+The script can also be downloaded from my [GitHub](https://github.com/philjorgensen/ConfigMgr/blob/main/Applications/Detect-CommercialVantage.ps1)

 ```powershell
 $ErrorActionPreference = "SilentlyContinue"